The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Grand Ave / Burnet Park Dr neighborhood in Syracuse are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Grand Ave / Burnet Park Dr neighborhood in Syracuse are middle-income, making it a moderate income neighborhood.

 of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you

 are what you do for a living.
 The types of occupations your neighbors have